 Design and controller

 While the Mini SE’s controller might not have the latest tech, it beats its successors on size and weight, folding down to a compact size.
-The phone grips which emerge from the bottom can still handle the latest big phones (we tested it with the iPhone 13 Pro Max).
+The phone grips which emerge from the bottom can still handle the latest big phones (I tested it with my iPhone 13 Pro Max).
 There is a Micro-USB socket on the left which serves as charging port for the 2,600mAh battery or phone connection using one of the perfect supplied connectors (no dangling cables here).
-Oddly Android phones draw a charge and the controller lasts abit under 2 hours, while the iPhone doesn’t leaving up to 4.5 hours charge in the controller.
+Oddly Android phones draw a charge from the controller, so it lasts abit under 2 hours, while the iPhone I tested with didn't, leaving up to 4.5 hours charge in the controller.

 When collapsing the controller for packing, the antenna fold down and the sticks needs to be unscrewed and tucked into clips under the phone grips.
 The sticks are hard plastic, not metallic like others from DJI, but feel okay.
 Losing them is always a worry, but the fact the controller can be so compact for travel

-The Mini SE’s airframe is a little more angular than the new bug-eyed Mini 3 Pro, and folds down to about the size of a large phone.
+The Mini SE’s airframe is a little more angular than the bug-eyed Mini 3 Pro, and folds down to about the size of a large phone.
 With an open diagonal size of 213mm it’s significantly smaller than the Mini 3 Pro at 247mm.
-It does manage up to 30 minutes flight time; in practice that meant being warned to come and land a bit over 20 minutes after take off with some fairly active flying which compares well with pricier drones.
+It does manage up to 30 minutes flight time; in practice that meant being warned to come and land a bit over 20 minutes after take off, even with me performing some fairly active flying and turning, so that compares well with pricier drones.

-The camera is mounted on a gimbal stabilizer concealed beneath a plastic lens cap which must be removed for flight.
-When placed on a flat surface, the gimbal has just enough room for maneuver above the ground thanks to the legs on the front arms; this is a common styling seen on many DJI drones, but it’s still useful to have a landing pad.
+The camera is mounted on a 3-axis gimbal stabilizer concealed beneath a plastic lens cap which must be removed for flight.
+When placed on a flat surface, the gimbal has just enough room for maneuver above the ground thanks to the legs on the front arms; this is a common styling seen on many DJI and other drones, meaning it's useful to have a landing pad.

 The drone batteries can be charged in the charging hub, if you have it, or using the aircraft itself; at the rear is a USB-C socket for that purpose and a slot for a MicroSD card.
 There is no on-board memory so you’ll need to supply one.